 All media is provided by the user.
 OTS does not provide blank media (8 mm, DVD-R, etc) upon check-out.

 All equipment must be checked out from Business Center 002.
-A staff person or lab assistant must be present.
+Lab hours are available here .

 An instructor may reserve equipment for a specific assignment.
 This allows students in that class to borrow equipment and plan for its availability.
 An instructor must submit reservations through the OTS Call Center at least two weeks prior to the request.
 To ensure equipment availability, the instructor must provide: